mahabubx7/mahabubx7/README.md

 <!-- - 🔭 I’m currently associated with EU's #1 Bootcamp by `CodeWorks` at Project-Code, Bangladesh. -->
 - 🌱 I’m currently learning ... `Software Engineering`, `TypeScript`, `Team Collabration`, `Angular`, & `Node.js/Nest.js`.
-- 👯 I’m looking to collaborate on ... `OpenSource: library/packages/etc.`, `An Idea To Code!`, `Product Development`, and so on.
+- 👯 I’m looking to collaborate on ... `OpenSource: library/packages/etc.`, `An Idea To Code!`, and so on.

 <!-- - 🤔 I’m looking for help ... to make -->
 - 💬 Ask me about ... `HTML/CSS`, `Backend APIs`, `Core DSA`, `Database`, `Linux (Ubuntu)`, etc.